apache/seatunnel/docs/en/flink/deployment.md

 bin/start-seatunnel-flink.sh \
 --config config-path

-# -p 2 指定flink job的并行度为2,还可以指定更多的参数，使用 flink run -h查看
+# -p 2 specifies that the parallelism of flink job is 2.
+You can also specify more parameters, use flink run -h to view
 bin/start-seatunnel-flink.sh \
 -p 2 \
 --config config-path